Introduction video

 1 Auto Positioning

-When the G-Click sensor is attached to the person – say the back of their hand and the user's hand is repositioned accidentally by a carer.
+When a G-Click sensor is attached to the person – say on the back of a finger, and the user's hand is repositioned accidentally by a carer.
 The G-Click will sense that abnormal repositioning, it will then alarm that it is recalibrating.
-This takes about three seconds (after it has stopped being moved) and it is now good to go again in its newfound position.
+This takes about three seconds (after it has stopped being moved) and it is now good to go again in its new position.

-With a conventional switch, the user's hand or switch would need to be carefully repositioned by the carer.
+With a conventional switch, the user's finger would need to be carefully repositioned by the carer on to the switch again sometimes several times a day.

 2 The Return to Off Challenge

-A typical challenge with severely compromised movement is the ability to press a lightweight switch but the occasional inability to release that switch again and it remains pressed.
-This is often due to the lack of strength to overcome the natural friction or weight of the body part.
+A typical challenge with severely compromised movement is the ability to press a lightweight switch but the inability to easily release that switch again and it can remain pressed.
+This being due to the lack of strength to overcome the natural friction or weight of the users body part.

 3 Spasm Detection